LouieDaliwan/best-analy/README.md

 ### About Pluma
 Pluma is a web management system framework, automating most of the tasks when developing CRUD-like applications.
 The software is based on [Laravel](https://github.com/laravel/laravel), a framework with expressive, elegant syntax that provide power tools required for large, robust applications.
-Pluma adds various view scaffolding, console commands, and an administrative dashboard to get starting in a project painless.
+Pluma adds various view scaffolding, console commands, and an administrative dashboard to get starting in a project painlessly and swiftly.

 ### Features
 * Administrative Dashboard